 - Inspectors make the first visit and approve or fail the work.

-- Drywall installers come in and hang and finish the drywall.
+- Drywall installers come in to hang and finish the drywall.

-- Electrician, plumber, and other tradespeople return and install the end-point devices, such as outlets, lights, and light switches (electrician) and sink, shower, bathtub (plumber).
+- Electrician, plumber, and other tradespeople return and install the end-point devices, such as outlets, lights, and light switches for the electrician, and sinks, showers, and bathtubs for the plumber.

 - Inspectors make a second visit.